TalaoDAO/context/wallet_interaction_protocol_mod.md

 This protocol called Presentation Request is as follows: the verifier displays a QR code which indicates a service URL to which its own DID is added.
 The wallet requests authorization to the user to access the URL possibly by retrieving information about the verifier from a trusted registry.
 Verifying the identity of the verifier is critical to prevent the user from disclosing personal data to untrusted websites.

 If the user agrees, the sender transfers his request specifying the type of VC expected.
 In the case of authentication by DID, the user can accept and send his empty presentation, in the case of a request from particular VCs, the wallet offers the user to select the VCs he wishes to add to his presentation.
 The list of VCs offered to the user is produced on the basis of the criteria of the verifier's request.

-## Technical implementation

-This protocol is described by Spruce: https://github.com/spruceid/credible#supported-protocols .
-Talao lightly modified this protocol to adapt it to its own use cases (business logic, EU/EBSI/ESSIF requirements,...).

 ## Verification of the identity of Issuer / Verifier